Posted: 4/25/16 | April 25th, 2016

 We also plan to drive old historic Highway 17 from Virginia to Florida and participate in the Azalea Festival in Wilmington, North Carolina.
 Driving Highway 17 is like taking a trip back in time, as many of the sites have not drastically changed.
 There are great places to eat at, locations that are a combination of restaurants and gas stations serving fried pork chops, collard greens, black-eyed peas, cornbread, and sweet tea.

-In the fall we will travel the Skyline Drive, which begins where the Blue Ridge Parkway ends in Rockfish Gap, Virginia; it’s fairly short drive north of about 109 miles of beautiful and scenic views.
+In the fall we will travel the Skyline Drive, which begins where the Blue Ridge Parkway ends in Rockfish Gap, Virginia; it’s a fairly short drive north of about 109 miles of beautiful and scenic views.
 The goal will be to never drive on the interstate and remain on roads less traveled.

 People like Jim are an inspiration.
 They don’t let adversity get in their way.
 Like the saying goes, where there is a will, there is a way.
 Jim uses careful planning, support groups, and the power of the Internet to let him fulfill his wanderlust.